Three-Duck Limit Option

 - Lastly, all hunters who choose the three-duck option will also be sent a Central Flyway Duck Identification booklet .

-- All hunters are eligible to purchase either the traditional or three-duck license.
+- All hunters are eligible to purchase either the traditional or three-duck migratory bird certification.

-- There are no age requirements for either license.
+- There are no age requirements for either option.

-- Once a license is selected, a hunter must stick with that option for the duration of the duck season.
+- Once an option is selected, a hunter must stick with that option for the duration of the duck season.

 - Hunters can make a different selection for the next year’s duck season.

-- Hunters may select either the traditional or three-duck license each year.
+- Hunters may select either the traditional or three-duck option each year.
 There is no requirement to “move up” after a certain period.

-- This license applies to duck season only, this does not apply to goose seasons or upland game.
+- This migratory bird certification applies to duck season only, this does not apply to goose seasons or upland game.

-- Hunters with different licenses may hunt together.
+- Hunters with different migratory bird certifications may hunt together.

 - The three-duck limit option makes it easier for experienced duck hunters to mentor new or less experienced hunters.